namberino/sora/README.md

 # Project structure

-- [bootsector](bootsector) directory is some mini bootsector projects that I made to get used to programming the bootsector
+- The [bootsector](bootsector) directory is some mini bootsector projects that I made to get used to programming the bootsector
-- [kernel](kernel) is where you'll find the source code for Sora.
+- The [kernel](kernel) directory is where you'll find the source code for Sora.
 Compile and run the kernel there.

 # Useful commands